 Because of the unsteady economy and the lack of union representation, employers are using more and more arbitrary and unfair tactics against both job applicants and existing employees.
 Some employers have demanded that job applicants or employees give them their social network usernames and passwords, or “friend” the employer, or submit to credit checks, or disclose arrest or criminal histories when those are irrelevant to the job, and progressive governments have stepped in to stop these practices.

 Although public policy can require a series of minimum wages and benefits, that is no substitute for collective bargaining.
 Only labor unions can insist that workers receive a fair share of a company’s profits that their hard work creates.
 While this is mostly a federal issue, states and localities can ensure that their own employees have the right to bargain collectively, expand collective bargaining rights for specific types of jobs, and prohibit public funds from being used to influence union organizing.

 Wage theft is an epidemic among low-wage workers.
-One study found that more than two-thirds experienced at least one pay-related violation in their previous work week, including some workers who were paid less than the minimum wage and others who were not paid overtime wages owed to them.
-Wage theft leads to poverty and homelessness for both workers and their families.
+One study found that more than two-thirds experienced at least one pay-related violation in their previous work week, including some workers who were paid less than the minimum wage.
+Wage theft leads to poverty and homelessness.
 Although it’s usually already illegal, low-wage workers are the least able to enforce their rights.
 They often don’t have the knowledge or resources to obtain legal help, and they fear retaliation if they try to demand what they deserve.
 These workers need new legislation with tougher penalties and realistic enforcement mechanisms so they will have both the incentive to report wage theft and the confidence that the system will protect them.